ABOUT THE AUTHOR

 Inspired by the beauty and turmoil enveloping her on the trail, the author wrote poems, personal accounts, and dispatches from her tent.
 After moving to New York City, she published a popular account of her experiences in The New York Times’ Modern Love column to outstanding praise, which led to her memoir.

 Television rights for Matis’s memoir were purchased by New Normal, and a scripted TV series is in the works.
-She now lives in New York City, where she is working on a novel, and applying to finally return to college, to finish.
+She now lives in New York City, where she is writing a memoir called Missing Person, the story of her husband’s vanishing, a deep mystery—and her own subsequent discovery, and creative awakening.